codetaylor/artisan-worktables-1.12/docs/recipes/basic.md

 RecipeBuilder setShapeless(IIngredient[] ingredients);
 ```

-This recipe will take any item that matches the ore dictionary `logWood` and craft an oak plank in any of the basic tables.
+For example, the following recipe will take any item that matches the ore dictionary entry `logWood` and craft an oak plank in any of the `basic` tables.

 ```js
 import mods.artisanworktables.builder.RecipeBuilder;